vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     * connectionString
     * deviceConnectionString

-    > **IMPORTANT**: Complete the following steps to create an IoT device and a record of the IoT hub and device connections strings.
+    > **IMPORTANT**: If the deployment failed, complete the following steps to create an IoT device and a record of the IoT hub and device connections strings.

     1. On the Azure portal menu, click **Dashboard**.